-For pre-university programs before majoring in journalism, you can choose Diploma, Foundation, A-Levels, or International Baccalaureate (IB) programs.
-If you want to know more about which one suits you, please contact our counsellor!
+For pre-university programmess, you can choose Diploma, Foundation, A-Levels, or International Baccalaureate (IB).
+If you want to know more about them, please contact our counsellor!

 What are the entry requirements?

-Your eligibility depends not only on the institution but also on the current stage of your educational journey that you are in.
+Your eligibility depends not only on the institution but also the current stage of your educational journey.
 Are you a high school leaver?
 Or have you finished the Bachelor’s degree programme, and want to further your education in the field?

 Here is a brief overview of the standard entry requirements you need to meet per level of study: